ptarmiganlabs/butler-sheet-icons/README.md

 - Bulk update of all sheet icons in many apps
 - Update sheet icons automatically as part of a CI/CD pipeline

-## How does Butler Sheet Icons work
+## How does Butler Sheet Icons work?

 The idea is simply to more or less mimic the steps a human would take to create sheet thumbnails, with some steps replaced with calls to the Sense APIs.